mikezackles/Bisect/README.md

 This plugin will allow you to reach a desired location on the visible screen by performing a sequence of bisections to the left, right, up, and down.
 By default, these are performed using the C-h, C-l, C-j, and C-k commands, respectively.
-C-n cancels a bisect.
+C-i cancels a bisect.

 For example, suppose your cursor is above the desired location on the screen.
 Call the BisectDown command, and your cursor will move halfway